kentik/config-snippets-cloud/cloud_AWS/ansible/role/demo/README.md

 Everything seem to be in place, so let's move to the last stage and onboard the cloud to Kentik.
 Remember the playbook's output?
 We will use it now.

 ![](.gifs/onboardKentik.gif)

+And we're done!
+Now we have to wait a moment for the Kentik to provision our cloud and start ingest data.